The EARLY 1800s

 Convinced that the Piedmontese terroir was perfect for growing grapes for the production of Spumante, Gancia began to work and experiment, cultivating Pinot Noir and Chardonnay mainly around Canelli, paving the way for numerous other local producers.

-The production of Spumante developed from the beginning of the 20th century thanks to the historical producers of the time, who flanked their exports of vermouth with the Piedmontese Metodo Classico and have continued to produce it ever since.
+The production of Spumante developed from the beginning of the 20th century thanks to the historical producers of the time.
+They flanked their exports of vermouth with the Piedmontese Metodo Classico and have continued to produce it ever since.